NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Abstract

 \section{Abstract}

 Reconstructing continuous surfaces from unoriented and unordered 3D points is a fundamental challenge in computer vision and graphics.
 Recent advancements address this problem by training neural signed distance functions to pull 3D location queries to their closest points on a surface, following the predicted signed distances and the analytical gradients computed by the network.
 In this paper, we introduce NumGrad-Pull, leveraging the representation capability of tri-plane structures to accelerate the learning of signed distance functions and enhance the fidelity of local details in surface reconstruction.
 To further improve the training stability of grid-based tri-planes, we propose to exploit numerical gradients, replacing conventional analytical computations.
 Additionally, we present a progressive plane expansion strategy to facilitate faster signed distance function convergence and design a data sampling strategy to mitigate reconstruction artifacts.
+These components are synergistically integrated into a unified tri-plane-based pulling framework, in which numerical gradients, progressive expansion, and complementary sampling jointly address the locality and sparsity challenges of learning SDFs from unoriented point clouds.
 Our extensive experiments across a variety of benchmarks demonstrate the effectiveness and robustness of our approach.
-Code is available at \url{https://github.com/CuiRuikai/NumGrad-Pull}.
+Codes are available at: \url{https://github.com/cuiruikai/numgrad-pull}.